 But I’m sure this isn’t the first time you’ve heard of all the benefits yoga features.
 A lot of people know this but still, don’t even give yoga a try.
 Often, this is because some people don’t want to go to the gym or yoga studio because they feel uncomfortable there or because they simply have no time to spare.

 Well, the beauty of yoga is that you can do it right from home!
-All you need is a yoga mat and a yoga routine!
+All you need is a yoga mat, some calming yoga music, and a yoga routine!

 In this article, I will give you my usual morning yoga routine which does wonders for my mind and body!
 And it only takes 15 minutes, so if you’re a busy person, you’ll most probably be able to squeeze in a short yoga routine in your morning plans!

 So grab your yoga mat, put on some peaceful and relaxing yoga music and prepare to get energized!

 15 minute morning yoga routine:

 1.Standing half forward bend

 This is a pose great for starting off your morning yoga routine.
 It stretches your hamstrings and preps you for other poses.

 Stand on the floor with your feet hip-width apart.
 Bend down and concentrate on your hips, not waist.
 Try to keep your spine as straight as possible.
 Reach for the floor.
 If you can’t reach it, you can slightly bend your knees and use some yoga blocks.